Shamikhquraan/Reading-note/Read01.md

 ### What is the flow of props?

  ### That data with props are being passed in a uni-directional flow. (one way from parent to child)

+ ## Things I want to know more about: